wampiedriessen/dmarc-receiver/README.md

 ## Export Modules

+The export module you wish to use must be supplied by setting the `DMARC_RECEIVER_EXPORTER` environment variable

+### Elasticsearch

 ### Webhook
 `"webhook https://example.com/api/ding"` This configures dmarc-receiver to forward dmarc reports to the endpoint provided in the [JSON.md](JSON Format)